borovyar/Java-semesterproject/README.md

                 "customer_surname" : "borovyk",
                 "employee_id" : "1",
                 "products_id" : ["cola"]
+    Posting Customer is not recommended.
+Customer has to be posted bby Order Posting Method.

 4.Other API mappings ( put, get, delete ) allowed for all entities;

 5.Be careful, I have SEQUENCE generating, so I have to look on id in DB before using some API mappings;

+6.For the automated tests you have to create DB named "cafeteriatest".
+    The tests covered whole business, data layer and REST API.
+I am not using CI via GitHub.

+7.Some Methods are present but generally there is no more usage of them ( example -> getEmployeeOrder ).
+    I left them to show that I could create more Methods for the business and API logic.

+8.Also, main additional logic and additional operations are around Orders with the Products.